Mujahid-h/Inscriptify/README.md

 </p>

 ## About the Project
-HandReacting is an app which allows the user to generate handwritten text in the form of a downloadable image from the input given.
+Inscriptify is an app which allows the user to generate handwritten text in the form of a downloadable image from the input given.
 It can be used by students to generate their assignments so that they don't have to go through the hassle of writing down everything physically.

 The project has been made using React.